 - A weak grip,

-- Elbow pain while lifting weight.
+- Elbow pain while lifting weights.

 Traditional healthcare approaches to golfer’s elbow or medial Epicondylitis include things like- rest, Icing, and anti-inflammatory, if things got a little bit more serious it may lead you to a path of imaging and potential injection and surgery.
 While some of those things may help to alleviate some of the pain it’s not going to usually fix the issue.